 - Case studies are used to illustrate a point.

 - Checklists and Templates

 It’s all about having a scalable content strategy that includes creating content that helps you gain links, drive engagement, and move organic traffic farther down the sales funnel.
-Utilize the most effective branding techniques to make your content stand out.
+Utilise the most effective branding techniques to make your content stand out.

 Backlinks are still one of Google’s top three ranking factors, therefore they’re an essential component of any efficient SEO strategy.

-Content marketing is the most successful technique for acquiring links as a B2B organization.
+Content marketing is the most successful technique for acquiring links as a B2B organisation.
 You’ll need to promote your content after you’ve developed it, and that doesn’t just mean asking for social media shares.
 To rank, your content must be linked to other websites, and email marketing should be used to encourage this.